SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 An instance of the class should support the following operations:

-- Can be instantiated with a passed in string argument or without anything.
+- Can be instantiated with a passed-in string argument or without anything.
-- Function `append(string)`: converts the passed in string argument to an array and adds it to the end of the storage.
+- Function `append(string)`: converts the passed-in string argument to an array and adds it to the end of the storage.
-- Function `prepend(string)`: converts the passed in string argument to an array and adds it to the beginning of the storage.
+- Function `prepend(string)`: converts the passed-in string argument to an array and adds it to the beginning of the storage.
-- Function `insertAt(string, index)`: converts the passed in string argument to an array and adds it at the given index (there is no need to check if the index is in range).
+- Function `insertAt(string, index)`: converts the passed-in string argument to an array and adds it at the given index (there is no need to check if the index is in range).
 - Function `remove(startIndex, length)`: removes elements from the storage, starting at the given index (inclusive, length number of characters (there is no need to check if the index is in range).
 - Function `toString()`: returns a string with all elements joined by an empty string.
-- All passed in arguments should be strings.
+- All passed-in arguments should be strings.

 If any of the parameters is not a string, throws a type error with the following message: `Argument must be a string`.